Blogs

 wave

-The most controversial change involves tightening PIP eligibility criteria.
-From November 2026, claimants will need at least four points in one daily living activity to qualify, raising the bar for receiving this crucial support designed to cover extra costs associated with disabilities.
-The government claims this focuses support on those with the highest needs.
-However, estimates suggest up to one million people could lose their PIP entitlement.
-This change, along with plans for more frequent assessments, raises serious concerns about the impact on vulnerable individuals.
+The biggest headache?
+They're tightening up the rules for getting PIP.
+Starting November 2026, you'll need at least four points in one daily living activity to qualify.
+That's a pretty big jump – they're raising the bar significantly for this crucial support that helps cover extra costs associated with disabilities.
+The government's line is that this focuses support on those with the highest needs.
+But, hold on a second…estimates suggest this could leave up to a million people without their PIP.
+And with plans for more frequent assessments, it’s starting to feel a little…unsettling for those who rely on this support.

 FAQ